aethercowboy/SVGComic/README.md

 USAGE
 -----

-You include the svg-comic.js script into your SVG, add an onload="main(evt)" to your SVG tag, and then create a new SCRIPT block for your code.
+You include the svg-comic.js script into your SVG and then create a new SCRIPT block for your code.
 See the included sample for a suggested usage.

 First, create the comic object:

-    var comic = new SVGComic(evt, {ARG : 'VALUE'});
+    var comic = new SVGComic(selector, {ARG : 'VALUE'});

 Options include: